a building - founders hall at dusk

 California State University Grad Slam

 The CSU Grad Slam is an exciting opportunity for graduate students across the CSU system to share their research and compete for monetary prizes.
-Student competitors have 3 minutes and one slide to present their thesis, project or other creative work to a non-specialist audience.
-Last academic year, CSU San Diego hosted the third annual CSU Grad Slam.
+Student competitors have 3 minutes and one slide to present their thesis, project, or other creative work to a non-specialist audience.
+Last academic year, CSU Bakersfield hosted the second annual CSU Grad Slam.
 Each year, the CSU Grad Slam will be hosted by different campuses across the state.
 More information regarding the competition for this academic year will be available on the Graduate Studies website when available.

 California State University Student Research Competition